 Organise a family picnic

 If you’ve got siblings, nieces, nephews, aunts, uncles, cousins or grandparents nearby, include everyone in on the fun.
-Fire up the family WhatsApp group and get everyone to bring a plate to your local park.
+Buy hammocks, fire up the family WhatsApp group and get everyone to bring a plate to your local park.
 Your mum will love spending the afternoon with those she loves the most, and as organiser of the event you’ll get an edge on your siblings in the race for ‘favourite child’ status.

 Take a nice photo with your siblings